Marcroth0/relationship-quarrel/README.md

 5. As a Site User I can create an account so that I can comment, like, and post

-6.As a Site User I can create a post so that I can view it on the site and receive comments from other users
+6. As a Site User I can create a post so that I can view it on the site and receive comments from other users

-7.As a Site user I can leave comments on a post so that I can be a part of the conversation
+7. As a Site user I can leave comments on a post so that I can be a part of the conversation

-8.As a Site User I can create, read, update and delete posts so that I can manage my posts content
+8. As a Site User I can create, read, update and delete posts so that I can manage my posts content

-9.As a Site user I can go to next page so that I see more posts
+9. As a Site user I can go to next page so that I see more posts

-10.As a User I can like which of the two posts i agree with so that I can be a part of deciding the winner of the argument
+10. As a User I can like which of the two posts i agree with so that I can be a part of deciding the winner of the argument

-11.As a User I can update my post so that I can edit a post if something went wrong
+11. As a User I can update my post so that I can edit a post if something went wrong

-12.As a user I can delete my post so that I, or anyone else, can see it anymore
+12. As a user I can delete my post so that I, or anyone else, can see it anymore

-13.As a user I can delete my account so that I don't have an account anymore
+13. As a user I can delete my account so that I don't have an account anymore

-14.As a user I can have my own posts in a profile so that I can easily reach them
+14. As a user I can have my own posts in a profile so that I can easily reach them

-15.As a User I can delete my comment so that I can write a new one, or if I regret it
+15. As a User I can delete my comment so that I can write a new one, or if I regret it

 ## Strategy